skyvers/skyve/README.md

 Skyve is created by [Biz Hub Australia](https://www.bizhub.com.au/) and we offer a range of support agreements if required.
 Or use it for free, no obligation.

+## Contributing

+We welcome new contributions to the project, however small.
+Please refer to our [contribution guidelines](https://github.com/skyvers/skyve/blob/master/CONTRIBUTING.md) for information about contributing to Skyve.

+## Questions

+If you've found a bug or want to request a new feature, please create a [GitHub Issue](https://github.com/skyvers/skyve/issues/new/choose).

+If you need help getting started with or extending Skyve, please reach out on [Slack](https://join.slack.com/t/skyveframework/shared_invite/enQtNDMwNTcyNzE0NzI2LTRkMWUxZDBlZmFlMmJkMjQzYWMzYWQxMmQzYWQ1ZTdlODNkNjRlYzVhYjFmMmQ4NTlhYWY4MjNhMGVkZGNlMjY).
+Someone from the community or a Skyve developer will be happy to assist.
+Or use the [skyve tag on StackOverflow](https://stackoverflow.com/tags/skyve) and ask for help there.

 ## Getting Started

-In addition to the [Skyve platform website](https://skyve.org/) which hosts a fully functional demo and training videos, there is also a comprehensive development guide as well as a cookbook.
+The [Skyve platform website](https://skyve.org/) which hosts training videos, links to a comprehensive development guide, Skyve tutorial as well as a cookbook.

 ### Skyve Tutorial

-This tutorial walks through building a sample application using Foundry and no-code, setting up your development environment and building upon it with low-code, and finally some more advanced logic with code.
+[This tutorial](https://skyvers.github.io/Aged-care/) walks through building a sample application using Foundry and no-code, setting up your development environment and building upon it with low-code, and finally some more advanced logic with code.

 ### User Guide